facebook/react/README.md

 This example will render "Hello Taylor" into a container on the page.

 You'll notice that we used an HTML-like syntax; [we call it JSX](https://reactjs.org/docs/introducing-jsx.html).
-JSX is not required to use React, but it makes code more readable and writing it feels like writing HTML.
-If you're using React as a `<script>` tag, read [this section](https://reactjs.org/docs/add-react-to-a-website.html#optional-try-react-with-jsx) on integrating JSX; otherwise, the [recommended JavaScript toolchains](https://reactjs.org/docs/create-a-new-react-app.html) handle it automatically.
+JSX is not required to use React, but it makes code more readable and writing it feels like writing HTM [In the example given we follow ES6] L. If you're using React as a `<script>` tag, read [this section](https://reactjs.org/docs/add-react-to-a-website.html#optional-try-react-with-jsx) on integrating JSX; otherwise, the [recommended JavaScript toolchains](https://reactjs.org/docs/create-a-new-react-app.html) handle it automatically.

 ## Contributing